flrd/standardlastprofile/README.md

 IDs.

-Take a single-family home (profile `HEF`) in Düsseldorf with a Kundenwert of 55.1 kWh/day.
+Take a single-family home (profile `HEF`) in Düsseldorf with a `kundenwert` of 55.1 kWh/day.
 First grab the daily mean temperatures for the period of interest — here the 2025/26 heating season — from the DWD open-data archive via [`rdwd`](https://cran.r-project.org/package=rdwd) (no API key required; `TMK` is the daily mean temperature in °C):